greatcouncil/greatcouncil/_emojis/stamp.md

 tags:
 - process
 ---
-Use the stamp as a sign of acknowledgment that you've read something.
+Use the stamp as a sign of acknowledgment that you've read a previous statement.